-Fashion is the only inessential thing in the world that persisted through the years of the evolving humanity.
-Ever-growing and ever-changing fashion is a form of art and a true presenter of the society and status.
+Fashion is the only inessential thing in the world that persisted through the years of evolving humanity.
+Ever-growing and ever-changing fashion is a form of art and a true presenter of society and status.

 Experienced couturiers created these exclusive items by hand from start to finish, using a sewing mannequin.
-Made from high-quality fabrics, a haute couture garment was made for a specific client as a unique piece, custom-tailored for the wearer’s measurements.
-This practice persisted through the years of evolving and changing of the fashion and it’s still highly appreciated.
+Made from high-quality fabrics, an haute couture garment was made for a specific client as a unique piece, custom-tailored for the wearer’s measurements.
+This practice persisted through the years of evolving and changing fashion and it’s still highly appreciated.
 Moreover, haute couture has always been and still is the true meaning of high fashion.

 Revolutions throughout the sixties have made a good ground for fashion trends to bloom in the ‘70s.
 The more “calm” decade has allowed people to turn more to themselves.
 From the point of fashion, it was the year of diversities.